srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 #### Body

 - **AuthType**: This field specifies the status of the authentication process. it can be one of the following values.
-  - 0x00: FirstConnect
+  - 0x00: OnConnect
   - 0x01: Reconnect
-  - 0x02: FirstConnectResp
+  - 0x02: OnConnectResp
   - 0x03: ReconnectResp
 - **Token Length**: This field specifies the length of the JWT token.
 - **Token**: This field contains the auth token.